GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Obfuscation {: #obfuscation }

-Corresponds to notification ID: Red Titanium
+Corresponds to notification ID: `Red Titanium`

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Code Readability Requirements:**

-Developers must not obfuscate code or conceal functionality of their extension.
-This also applies to any external code or resource fetched by the extension package.

-{% endAside %}

-This policy is to ensure the quality of the extensions and code submitted to the Chrome Web Store.
+The intent of this policy is to ensure the quality of the extensions and code submitted to the Chrome Web Store.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_22 }